 2. Related work.
-There is a vast and growing body of literature on model-based statistical analysis of network data, traditionally focusing on descriptive models such as the exponential random graph models (ERGMs) (Frank and Strauss, 1986; Wasserman and Pattison, 1996), and more recently moving toward more generative types of models such as those that model the network structure as being caused by the actors' positions in a latent "social space" (Hoff et al., 2002).
-Among these models, some variants of the ERGMs, such as the stochastic block models (Holland et al., 1983; Fienberg et al., 1985; Wasserman and Pattison, 1996; Snijders, 2002), cluster network vertices based on their structural equivalency (Lorrain and White, 1971).
-The latent space models (LSM) instead project nodes onto a latent space, where their similarities can be visualized and explored (Hoff et al., 2002; Hoff, 2003; Handcock et al., 2007).
+There is a vast and growing body of literature on modelbased statistical analysis of network data, traditionally focusing on descriptive models such as the exponential random graph models (ERGMs) [Frank and Strauss (1986); Wasserman and Pattison (1996)], and more recently moving toward more generative types of models such as those that model the network structure as being caused by the actors' positions in a latent "social space" [Hoff, Raftery and Handcock (2002)].
+Among these models, some variants of the ERGMs, such as the stochastic block models [Holland, Laskey and Leinhardt (1983); Fienberg, Meyer and Wasserman (1985); Wasserman and Pattison (1996); Snijders (2002)], cluster network vertices based on their structural equivalency [Lorrain and White (1971)].
+The latent space models (LSM) instead project nodes onto a latent space, where their similarities can be visualized and explored [Hoff, Raftery and Handcock (2002); Hoff (2003); Handcock, Raftery and Tantrum (2007)].
 The mixed membership stochastic blockmodel proposed in Airoldi et al. (2005, 2008) integrates ideas from these models, but went further by allowing each node to belong to multiple blocks (i.e., groups) with fractional membership.
-Variants of the mixed membership model have appeared in population genetics (Pritchard et al., 2000), text modeling (Blei et al., 2003a), analysis of multiple disability measures (Erosheva and Fienberg, 2005), etc. In most of these cases, mixed membership models are used as a latent-space projection method to project high-dimensional attribute data into a lower-dimensional "aspect-space", as a normalized mixed membership vector, which reflects the weight of each latent aspect (e.g., roles, functions, topics, etc.) associated with an object (Erosheva et al., 2004).
-The mixed membership vectors often serve as a surrogate of the original data for subsequent analysis such as classification (Blei et al., 2003b).
-The MMSB model developed earlier has been applied for role identification in Sampson's 18-monk social network and functional prediction in a protein-protein interaction network (PPI) (Airoldi et al., 2005, 2008).
+Variants of the mixed membership model have appeared in population genetics [Pritchard, Stephens and Donnelly (2000)], text modeling [Blei, Jordan and Ng (2003)], analysis of multiple disability measures [Erosheva and Fienberg (2005)], etc. In most of these cases mixed membership models are used as a latent-space projection method to project high-dimensional attribute data into a lower-dimensional "aspect-space," as a normalized mixed membership vector, which reflects the weight of each latent aspect (e.g., roles, functions, topics, etc.) associated with an object [Erosheva, Fienberg and Lafferty (2004)].
+The mixed membership vectors often serve as a surrogate of the original data for subsequent analysis such as classification [Blei, Ng and Jordan (2003)].
+The MMSB model developed earlier has been applied for role identification in Sampson's 18-monk social network and functional prediction in a protein-protein interaction network (PPI) [Airoldi et al. (2005, 2008)].
 It uses the aforementioned mixed membership vector to define an actor-specific multinomial distribution, from which specific actor roles can be sampled when interacting with other actors.
 For each monk, it yields a multi-class social-identity prediction which captures the fact that his interactions with different other monks may be under different social contexts.
-For each protein, it yield a multi-class functional prediction which captures the fact that its interactions with different proteins may be under different functional contexts.
+For each protein, it yields a multi-class functional prediction which captures the fact that its interactions with different proteins may be under different functional contexts.

-We intend to use the state space model (SSM) popular in object tracking and trajectory modeling for inferring underlying functional changes in network entities, and sensing emergence and termination of "function themes" underlying network sequences.
-This scheme has been adopted in a number of recent work on extracting evolving topical themes in text documents (Blei and Lafferty, 2006b; Wang and McCallum, 2006) or author embeddings (Sarkar and Moore, 2005) based on author, text, and reference network of archived publications.
+We intend to use the state-space model (SSM) popular in object tracking and trajectory modeling for inferring underlying functional changes in network entities, and sensing emergence and termination of "function themes" underlying network sequences.
+This scheme has been adopted in a number of recent works on extracting evolving topical themes in text documents [Blei and Lafferty (2006b); Wang and McCallum (2006)] or author embeddings [Sarkar and Moore (2005)] based on author, text, and reference networks of archived publications.

-3. Modeling Dynamic Network Tomography.
+3. Modeling dynamic network tomography.
 Consider a temporal series of networks $\{G^{(1)}, \ldots, G^{(T)}\}$ over a vertex set V, where $G^{(t)} \equiv \{V, E^{(t)}\}$ represents the network observed at time t.
-In this paper, we assume that N = |V| is invariant over time; thus $E^{(t)} \equiv \{e{i,j}^{(t)}\}{i,j=1}^N$ denote the set of (possibly transient) links at time t between a fixed set of N vertices.
+In this paper we assume that N = |V| is invariant over time; thus, $E^{(t)} \equiv \{e{i,j}^{(t)}\}{i,j=1}^{N}$ denote the set of (possibly transient) links at time t between a fixed set of N vertices.